Stake your claim to a stand or maimai!

 The shot restrictions have a conservation aim, and also encourage hunters not to shoot at birds moving out of range.

-In the South Island, the season for mallards in all regions runs for nearly three months from May 2 to July 26, with bags ranging from 8 to 50.
+In the South Island, the season for mallards in all regions runs for nearly three months with bags ranging from 8 to 50.

-And hunters in all regions are again urged to take advantage of the longer season for upland game birds, including pheasants and quail, which runs from May 2 to 23 August in a number of regions.
+And hunters in all regions are again urged to take advantage of the longer season for upland game birds, including pheasants and quail.

 Try seeing how many different types of game bird you can bag on the same day - duck, swan, pheasant, pukeko and quail.